Little brown bat (Photo by Ann Froschauer, USFWS/Wikimedia Commons)

 What does it look like?

+Little brown bat is one of 19 bat species in Canada.
+It has glossy brown fur and measures just eight to 10 centimetres in length.
+It weighs just seven to nine grams, and has a wingspan from 25 to 27 centimetres.
 This species most closely resembles the northern long-eared bat.
 It can be distinguished by its shorter ears and the fleshy projection covering the ear’s entrance, which is shorter and rounded at the tip in the little brown bat.
+Northern long-eared bats have a more restricted distribution, and are absent from western BC, southern Alberta and Saskatchewan.

 Where does it live?

-Of all bat species in Canada, the little brown bat has the largest distribution.
+Of all bat species in Canada, little brown bat has the widest distribution.
 It is found in every province and territory except Nunavut.
 This species is also found throughout most of the United States and the cooler mountainous regions of central Mexico.

 What is this species’ conservation status?

-While 50 per cent of the little brown bat’s global range is in Canada, this species is endangered in Canada.
-This is mainly due to white-nose syndrome, a fungus that thrives in cool, moist environments and infects the exposed skin of the muzzle and wings of hibernating bats.
-It causes bats to use more energy than they can afford during hibernation and to wake up more frequently than healthy bats, often leading to death.
+Little brown bats are endangered in Canada, where 50 per cent of the species’ global range is located.
+This status is mainly due to an invasive fungus that causes white-nose syndrome.
+This fungus thrives in cool, moist environments and infects the exposed skin of the muzzle and wings of hibernating bats.
+It causes bats to use more energy than they can afford during hibernation and to wake up more frequently than healthy bats, usually leading to death.

 What is NCC doing to protect habitat for this species?

-The little brown bat occurs in several natural areas where NCC properties are located.
-It can found in the Rocky Mountain Trench and West Kootenay in BC; Cooking Lake Moraine in Alberta; Happy Valley Forest, Frontenac Arch, Minesing Wetlands and Southern Norfolk Sand Plains in Ontario; the West Boreal Transition, East Parklands and Milk River Basin in Saskatchewan; and the Green Mountains in Quebec.
+Little brown bat occurs in several natural areas where NCC properties are located.
+It can be found in the Rocky Mountain Trench and West Kootenay in BC; Cooking Lake Moraine in Alberta; Happy Valley Forest, Frontenac Arch, Minesing Wetlands and Southern Norfolk Sand Plains in Ontario; the West Boreal Transition, Lower Qu’Appelle – Assiniboine – Quill Lakes and Milk River Basin in Saskatchewan; the Interlake and Riding Mountain in Manitoba; and the Green Mountains in Quebec.
 By protecting these areas, NCC is helping to create viable habitat where bats can hibernate, forage and raise their young.

 NCC is also working with the Toronto Zoo on their Native Bat Conservation Program, which involves monitoring bats in Ontario to learn more about their populations.

-In 2019, NCC plans to locate populations and hibernacula (winter hibernation sites) of the little brown bat on NCC properties in Quebec’s Green Mountains.
+In 2019, NCC plans to locate populations and hibernacula (winter hibernation sites) of little brown bat on NCC properties in Quebec’s Green Mountains.
+In the Green Mountains, local conservation groups, including Granby Zoo and Appalachian Corridor, are working together to locate bats and promote their protection to the public.
+NCC has made several land acquisitions that contribute to their maintenance.